HarvestFest Relay Races raise $15K

 Memorial Day Parade

-May 25 - Memorial Day Parade in Coupeville.
-Food bank volunteers drive our van in the parade, and the inimitable Gifts from the Heart Grocery Cart Drill Team will be marching.
-Bring nonperishable donations to the parade route and flag us down; we will pick them up!
+May - Annual Memorial Day Parade in Coupeville.
+Food bank volunteers drive our van in the parade, and the inimitable Gifts from the Heart Grocery Cart Drill Team marched with amazing precision.
+Thanks to all those who donated nonperishable along the parade route.

 Freedom from Hunger

-August - We will be partnering with the Prairie Center Red Apple to collect cash for the food bank.
+August - We partnered with the Prairie Center Red Apple to collect cash for the food bank.
 This money is used to buy food during the summer when most food banks have a hard time keeping their shelves stocked.
-Just tell any cashier at Prairie Center that you want to make a donation to the food bank when you are checking out.
-They have a special button on their cash registers to record your donation.
+By telling any cashier at Prairie Center that you wanted to make a donation to the food bank when you are checking out you made a difference.

 Harvest Fest Relay Races

-October 12th - This year marked the sixth annual relay races held at the Coupeville Farmers Market.
-The races started at 11:30.
+October 11th - This year marked the seventh annual relay races held at the Coupeville Farmers Market.
+The races started at noon.
 This is our largest fundraiser of the year.
 Every year, teams of five are invited to register for this enormously entertaining event.
 Fun for everyone!
 Contact the Food Bank for details at 678-8312 or go to this page.

 Greening of Coupeville Christmas Parade